No H1–H3 elements found. Showing placeholder content.

 What the Data Means

-This isn't just a usability problem.
-If users can't complete settlement smoothly, they're less likely to invite others into the loop.
-The IA failure weakens the growth mechanism the whole feature is built around.
+This matters beyond usability.
+If users can't complete settlement smoothly, they're less likely to invite others, and that IA failure weakens the growth mechanism the whole feature is built around.

 What I'd Do Differently

-If I ran this study again, I'd change four things:
+If I ran this study again, I'd change two things:

 • Define success and failure criteria before testing, not after.
 I interpreted the data reactively instead of measuring against predefined thresholds.

 • Write clearer task prompts.
-The "Add expense" task conflated two actions on one screen, inflating the misclick rate and muddying the signal.
+The 'Add expense' task combined two actions on one screen, which inflated the misclick rate and made it harder to pinpoint what was actually causing them.

 Key Learnings